atomisthq/docs/docs/getting-started/atomist-quick-start.md

 ### Jenkins

+* pre-req: notifications plugin
 * the setup steps
 * make a commit to trigger a build, see notifications (make sure its working)
 * buttons in notification?

+### Notifications

+Now that CI is also configured, let's take a look at how Atomist handles CI events.

+Make some change that will cause your CI to initiate a build.
+For example, if your CI is configured to build on commit to a branch, make a commit to that branch.

+> screen shot example of editing sprockets/README.md

+> commit it

+> show bot notification message

 ### Build your first automation

 Right!
-You've seen some of the automation between issues, commits, builds that we provide in the Rug catalog.
+You've seen some of the automation between issues, commits, builds that we provide out-of-the-box.
 Now, let's automate an action.
 In Atomist, that means writing a `handler` to be triggered by a certain type of activity.
 For example, perhaps you want to notify the team when an issue labeled 'bug' gets fixed.

 * Run generator to create handler, or provide the code example
 * Highlights: